groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/add-search-text-annotations-pdf-groupdocs-java/_index.md

 SearchTextFragment searchTextFragment = new SearchTextFragment();
 ```

-This creates a blank annotation object that we'll configure in the next steps.
+#### Step 3: define the target text

-#### Step 3: Define the Target Text
+Specify the exact string you want to make searchable.
+The match must be case‑exact and include any punctuation that appears in the source PDF.

 Specify exactly what text you want to make searchable: